Lower Right Back Pain: Causes and Treatment

 • Reduced range of motion

-• Stiffness and/or muscle spasm
+• Stiffness and muscle spasm

 • Difficulty standing or sitting up straight